Là-bas (song): Background, lyrics and music

 In 1987, Goldman had finished composing the song but had not yet found a female voice to record the duet with him.
 Philippe Delettrez, Goldman's saxophonist, met Sirima who sang in a Parisian metro, and suggested that Goldman meet her.
 After several takes in studio, Goldman finally decided to record the duet with her.

 Composed by Jean-Jacques Goldman, the song deals with "the need of escape and the dilemma between a vital renewal and the loss of one's roots".
-Goldman and Sirima sing the song as a fictional couple from a unidentified country, described as poor and socially rigged.
+Goldman and Sirima sing the song as a fictional couple from an unidentified country, described as poor and socially rigged.
 While the man wants to go away to start a more fruitful life in the country of his dreams (also unidentified and thus acting as a universal metaphor), the woman, who personifies "stability, rooting and habit", warns him about all kinds of dangers he could encounter and begs him to stay with her and start a family.
 The song is built as a dialogue that ends with two monologues in which "one is decided, while the other begs".

 The song was also released under the title "Over there" to win over the anglophone countries.
 On Radio Canada, it was awarded best francophone song of the year thanks to the votes of listeners.

 He had already explored a similar theme in the 1975 Tai Phong song "Going Away" (where the protagonist is alone), and would again in his 1997 song "On ira" (which is sung from the perspective of a man to an unnamed woman).
 In an interview, Goldman pointed out that the latter song made direct reference to "Là-bas" by borrowing a line from it : "Ici tout est joué d'avance", meaning "Here everything is set from the beginning", became "Même si tout est joué d'avance", meaning "Even if everything is set from the beginning" (suggesting this time that the male protagonist, presumably more mature and fatalist, and in a reversed socio-economic context, i.e. living in a rich country and longing for a more meaningful life outside of his suffocating comfort, is aware that there is not much to be gained "out there" but still has the urge to go anyway; and this time he is the one begging for the woman to go with him, as it doesn't make sense for him to go alone).